maxburkhardt/aurora/SQS-FORMAT.md

   * `highlight`: Randomly set panels to the palette colors, weighted with a probability
   * `random`: Randomly set panels to the palette colors
   * `fade`: Cycle through the palette, fading all panels between colors at once
-* `palette`: a list of JavaScript objects containing HSV colors.
+* `palette`: a list of JavaScript objects containing HSB colors.

 ### Examples
 Setting a explosion that uses white, then red, then white: